SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/server-os.md

 > [!NOTE]
 > Windows Server 2016, 2012 Standard, and 2008 R2 are also tested as Terminal Server / Citrix Server.

-Our experience tells us that other configurations also should work, but SuperOffice will not guarantee for any other configurations than the ones listed.
+Our experience tells us that other configurations also should work, but SuperOffice will not guarantee any other configurations than the ones listed.

 [!include[legend](./includes/caution-odbc-drivers.md)]